Tahura91/tah-status/README.md

 ### Basic Usage

-To check the status of a website:
+Check the status of the specified URL:

 ```sh
 ./http-status-checker check [url]